dmitry-viskov/pylti1.3/README.rst

             .enable_check_cookies()\
             .redirect(target_link_uri)

-After this the special JS code will try to write and then read test cookie instead of redirect.
-User will see `special page`_ with asking to open current URL in the new window in case if cookies are unavailable.
-In case if cookies are allowed user will be transparently redirected to the next page.
+After this, the special JS code will try to write and then read test cookie instead of redirect.
+The user will see a `special page`_ that will ask them to open the current URL in the new window if cookies are unavailable.
+If cookies are allowed, the user will be transparently redirected to the next page.
 All texts are configurable with passing arguments:

 .. _special page: https://raw.githubusercontent.com/dmitry-viskov/repos-assets/master/pylti1p3/examples/cookies-check/001.png